vdesaintpern/ai_drummer_stable_audio_amazon_bedrock/readme.md

-# Livegroove
+# AI Drummer from an guitar track

-Livegroove is an AI-powered drum track generator that complements music performances.
+AI-powered drum track generator that complements music performances.
 It analyzes audio input and generates appropriate drum tracks using machine learning models.

 It uses Claude 3.5 Sonnet for prompt generation and Stable Audio for audio generation.

 ## Features

 - Analyzes input audio to extract musical characteristics
-- Generates contextually appropriate drum prompts using Claude AI
+- Generates contextually appropriate drum prompts using Claude on Amazon Bedrock
-- Creates drum tracks using the Stable Audio model
+- Creates drum "parts" using the Stable Audio model then stitches everything together
 - Supports custom tempo and bar settings

 ## Process